cowton0627/KeyboardHandler/README.md

 # KeyboardHandler
 ## This handler not use NotificationCenter to listen when keyboard shown, lifting the view height.
-### But still using Observer Pattern concept, Boxing
+### But still using Observer Pattern concept -- Boxing